noloader/Build-Scripts/README.md

 The scripts should mostly work on AIX, Android, BSDs, Cygwin, iOS, Linux, OS X and Solaris.
 GnuTLS is included but it is mostly experimental/non-working at the moment due to problems with dependencies like Guile.

 Adding a new library script is mostly copy and paste.
-Start with `build-zlib.h`, copy/paste it to a new file, and then add the necessary pieces for the library.
+Start with `build-gzip.h`, copy/paste it to a new file, and then add the necessary pieces for the library.
 Program scripts are copy and paste too, but they are also more involved because you have to include dependent libraries.
 See `build-ssh.sh` as an example because it is small.
+Be sure to run `./configure --help` to look for interesting options.

 ## Output Artifacts